takavfx/FolderIntegrator/README.md

 ![](doc/images/gui.png)

+# How to use

+1. Drag & Drop folders to the window.
+2. Push "Run" button.

 # Usage

 With terminal command, adding folders as arguments creates single folder and integrate all files from folders into the single folder.